The Alternative Side of Italy

 Usually when you think of Italy you visualise mighty Roman monuments, the Leaning Tower of Pisa, Venice with its canals and gondolas, along with piazzas heaving with tourists.
 But what if I was to tell you about another Italy – an Alternative Italy – just slumbering there, divine and waiting to be discovered?

 Looking at a map of Italy you will see the Italian Apennines which run down the centre of the ‘boot’.
 But in the centre of Italy, the Le Marche region, these mountain ranges looms rather close to the Adriatic coast.
 In parts it is barely 10 kilometres from the sea to the rocky summits.
 Because of this geography there is just one major highway heading straight up and down the east coast.
 And, because there is little that is noteworthy to tourists along the highway, they thunder by desperately trying to reach their next ‘high profile’ destination.
 They have no time, patience or knowledge that there is a gorgeous, richly historical, beautiful world just up and over the hills.
-A world we dwell in on our incredible new Italian tour!
+A world we dwell in on our incredible Italian Alternativo tour!

 Italy – Under the Skin!